Clinical Psychology Training Programme

 Personal and professional development is one of the core themes in Leeds, and the staff team is committed to promoting and encouraging personal and professional development throughout training and beyond.
 The overall aim is to help trainee clinical psychologists to become reflective practitioners.
 A variety of methods and strategies are utilised: timetabled workshops throughout the three years; reflective groups in all years (including an ACT group in Year 1); a personal development journal; set conversations with a clinical tutor focusing on personal development gains and aims.
 It is an ever-evolving process, and we continually ask for trainee feedback to inform future developments.

 The Personal and Professional Development Sub-committee (part of the overall Programme Management Committee) is both reactive to expressed need, and proactive in terms of promoting awareness and understanding of personal and professional development needs.
 Trainees from each of the three years are members of this sub-committee.
-In the Introductory Block in Year 1, the personal and professional development programme is outlined, and trainees are directed to the relevant documentation on our website under Support and Mentoring, notably: PPD - A Core Theme, and Personal Support for Trainees.

 Each psychologist in clinical training has a named academic tutor, and a named clinical tutor, and regular meetings are timetabled throughout the three years to reflect on the training experience and to receive support.
 Clinical and academic tutors also conduct annual appraisal meetings.
 We do not have a named personal tutor, as the feedback from trainees has been that they wish to be able to choose whom to approach depending on their relationship with individual staff members, and the nature of their concerns or difficulties.
 We also have a mentor scheme where every trainee is allocated a qualified clinical psychologist as their mentor with the aim of developing a confidential and supportive relationship across training.